Asthera/ML-1-Task/Documentation.md

 ### SARSA

-SARSA is a model-free reinforcement learning algorithm to learn the value of an action in a particular state.
+SARSA is a model-free temporal difference reinforcement learning algorithm to learn the value of an action in a particular state.

 #### Pseudocode